mozilla/legal-docs/firefox_privacy_notice/fx56_notice.md

 ### Firefox Accounts

 * __Firefox Account data__: Mozilla receives your email address and a hash of your password when you create a Firefox Account.
 You can choose to include a display name or profile image.
 Your email address is sent to our email vendor, SalesForce Marketing Cloud, which has its own [privacy policy](https://www.marketingcloud.com/privacy-policy/website-privacy-statement/).
-If you use your Firefox Account to log-into other websites or services (such as AMO or Pocket), we receive the timestamp of your log-in from those services.
+If you use your Firefox Account to log into other websites or services (such as AMO or Pocket), we receive the timestamp of your log-in from those services.

 * __Location data__: For security purposes, we store the IP addresses you use to access your Firefox Account in order to approximate your city and country.
 We use this data to send you email alerts if we detect suspicious activity, such as account logins from other locations.